The Gravityz, Penang – World’s Highest Obstacle Course Challenge

 The view from the Gravityz.

-Next, you will go to the observation deck.
-There is a glass-floored section where you can watch the city go by 239 meters underneath your feet.
+Next, you’ll head to the observation deck.
+There’s a glass-floored section where you can watch the city pass by 239 meters below your feet.
 Consider it a warm-up for what’s to come.

 Heights don’t scare me when there’s no risk of falling.

-If you have friends who want to tag along but do not wish to participate in the ropes course challenge, they can still come up and watch you from here if they pay the entrance fee.
+If you have friends who want to tag along but don’t wish to participate, they can still come up and watch from the observation deck by paying an entrance fee.

-On the day of my scheduled session, I arrived at 5.30 pm, all ready and excited to begin my adventure.
+On the day of my scheduled session, I arrived at 5:30 PM, ready and excited.
 I was joined by a family of four from Singapore.
-Unfortunately, when we were all strapped up in our gear, it started to rain.
-HEAVILY.
+Unfortunately, just as we were fully geared up, it started raining.
+Heavily.

-The next day, I came back for the 11 am session.
-I was joined by yet another family of four — this one from mainland Penang — a father with two daughters and one son.
-The mother chose to sit it out.
+The next day, I returned for the 11 AM session.
+This time, I was grouped with another family of four from mainland Penang — a father and his three teenage kids.
+The mother opted out.

 The family outing that I crashed.

 Included in the fee was a red T-shirt that we had to wear during the activity.
-Now with all of us wearing identical uniforms, we really did look like a group of window cleaners ready to start our shift.
+With all of us dressed the same, we really did look like a team of window cleaners about to start our shift.

 Just kidding.